 At Pacific Hearing Service, our experienced and highly qualified audiologists and staff follow a methodological approach that evaluates all aspects of your devices.

-If you have noticed that you are not hearing as well as you used to with your hearing aids, the 19-point inspection will help us determine if they are malfunctioning or if we need to evaluate your hearing for possible changes.
+If you have noticed that you are not hearing as well as you used to with your prescription hearing aids, the 19-point inspection will help us determine if they are malfunctioning or if we need to evaluate your hearing for possible changes.